dguess/mina-node-dashboard/README.md

 ## Step 4: Setting up the Alert

-Now open the dashboard and go to the panel called 'Last Best Tip (Slot Time', select the header and then the 'Edit' option
+Now open the dashboard and go to the panel called 'Last Best Tip (Slot Time)', select the header and then the 'Edit' option.

 ![Grafana Alerts Example](./screenshot-alerts-7.png)

-Select the 'Alerts tab and then 'Create Alert'
+Select the 'Alerts tab and then 'Create Alert'.

 ![Grafana Alerts Example](./screenshot-alerts-8.png)

 In the 'Conditions' section change the value to 'Is Above 900' (this means if the last best tip slot time is more than 15 minutes ago).

 You can play around with this value but if you set it to a smaller value you may get a lot of false alerts.
-You can play around with setting up additional alerts but this should be a good start.
+You can also set up additional alerts but this should be a good start.

 ![Grafana Alerts Example](./screenshot-alerts-9.png)